SECTIONS ON THIS PAGE

 Compelling scientific evidence that the Bible is no ordinary book

-“Lost” Books of The Bible
+The So Called “Lost” Books of The Bible

 The apocryphal books were sometimes highly regarded or cited for their antiquity or for their historical, moral, or literary value, but there is a huge difference between "valuable" and "divinely inspired".
 If we can't identify the content and extent of Scripture, then we can't properly distinguish any theological truth from error.
 Who decided which books were inspired, and which weren’t?
 What most people do not realize is that past councils were not the one who decided which books were inspired, and which were not.